ericlingit/fastai-notes/_setup/windows10.md

 Windows 10

 # Git
 I had previously set up [Windows subsystem for Linux (Ubuntu)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and it comes preinstalled with git, gpg, and ssh.
-So I'll use that instead of installing all that on Windows.

-To access your Windows files from inside the Linux subsystem, go to `/mnt/`, you'll see the drive letters for `c` or `d`.
+To access Windows files from inside Linux subsystem, go to `/mnt/`.

 For example, my github notes are located at `C:/Users/user/Desktop`.
 I can access from Linux subsystem via `/mnt/c/Users/user/Desktop`.

-To make your Windows files more accessible in Linux, create a symbolic link:
+To make Windows files more accessible in Linux, create a symbolic link:

 `$ ln -s /mnt/c/Users/user/Desktop ~/Desktop`

-# Connect to Github over SSH
+# Connect to GitHub over SSH

 In the Linux subsystem terminal: